Convergence rates for loop-erased random walk and other Loewner curves: Loop-erased random walk and SLE

-Indeed, this estimate is proved in exactly the same way as \eqref{ql1} using the Beurling estimate.
+Indeed, this estimate is proved in exactly the same way as (\ref{ql1}) using the Beurling estimate.

-Combining our bounds we get
+Combining our bounds, we get

-We now take $\nu>0$ and let $m=\lfloor \delta^{-\nu} \rfloor$.
-We then use Lemma~\ref{feb1612} (here we write the estimate for $d_0 > \eta/4$; in the case $d_0 \le \eta/4$ we use the second bound of Lemma~\ref{feb1612}) to get
+We now take $\nu>0$ and let $m=\lfloor\delta^{-\nu} \rfloor$.
+We then use Lemma~\ref{feb1612} (here we write the estimate for $d_0 > \eta/4$; in the case $d_0 \le\eta/4$ we use the second bound of Lemma~\ref {feb1612}) to get

 This bound is for a fixed $w$.
-To conclude, note that there is a universal $c < \infty$ such that we can (deterministically) cover $D_n$ using at most $c R^2\eta^{-2}$ overlapping disks $\ball(w_k, \eta/4)$ in such a way for every $w$ such that $\gamma_n$ has a $5$-crossing of $\mathcal{A}(w; \delta, \eta)$, the smaller boundary component of $\mathcal{A}(w; \delta, \eta)$ is contained in $\ball(w_k, \eta/4)$ for some $k$.
+To conclude, note that there is a universal $c < \infty$ such that we can (deterministically) cover $D_n$ using at most $c R^2\eta^{-2}$ overlapping disks $\mathcal{B}(w_k, \eta/4)$ in such a way for every $w$ such that $\gamma_n$ has a $5$-crossing of $\mathcal{A}(w; \delta, \eta)$, the smaller boundary component of $\mathcal{A}(w; \delta, \eta)$ is contained in $\mathcal{B}(w_k, \eta/4)$ for some $k$.
 Consequently, for $c=c(R)<\infty$,

-For any $r \in (0,1/11)$, if $\eta=\delta^{r}$, we can take $\nu=(1-r)/5$ in \eqref{E5} which makes both terms in the bound of the same (``polynomial'') order so that the right-hand side of \eqref{E5} decays like $\delta^{1/5-11r/5}$ with a logarithmic correction.
-Since this term is always larger than the one coming from $\mathcal{E}_B$, this concludes the proof of Proposition~\ref{lerw-sm}, assuming Lemma~\ref{feb1612}. \begin{Lemma} There exist constants $0 < c_1 , c_2 < 1$ such that
+For any $r \in(0,1/11)$, if $\eta=\delta^{r}$, we can take $\nu =(1-r)/5$ in (\ref{E5}) which makes both terms in the bound of the same (``polynomial'') order so that the right-hand side of (\ref{E5}) decays like $\delta^{1/5-11r/5}$ with a logarithmic correction.
+Since this term is always larger than the one coming from $\mathcal{E}_B$, this completes the proof of Proposition~\ref{lerw-sm}, assuming Lemma~\ref{feb1612}.

-\end{Lemma} \begin{proof} We first assume that $d_0 > \eta/4$.
-Using, e.g., Proposition~6.4.1 of \cite{LL} we see that the probability that a simple random walk started just outside of $\ball_2$ exits $\ball(z_0, 8d_0)$ before hitting $\ball_1$ is bounded below by

-if $\eta n > c_1$, where $c_1 < \infty$ is a universal constant.
-(This uses also that $d_0 > \eta/4$.)
-This estimate is a discrete version of the expression for the harmonic measure of one of the boundary components in an annulus.
-Moreover, there is a universal constant $c>0$ such that the probability that simple random walk from $\partial \ball(z_0, 8d_0)$ separates $\ball(z_0, d_0)$ from $\infty$ before hitting $\ball(z_0, d_0)$ is bounded below by $c$.
-(Recall that our assumptions imply that $d_0 > c'/n$, where we can assume that $c'$ is large.)
-Consequently, by the strong Markov property the probability that simple random walk started from $\partial \ball_2$ exits $D_n$ before hitting $\ball_1$ is bounded below by $c_1/|\log (16d_0\eta^{-1})|$.
-By iterating this argument using the strong Markov property,